-UPDATE: For some years my partner and I had been looking together for another woman to become family and have additional children with us, raising them together in a larger household, providing: more companionship, love and support; more intellectual and emotional stimulation; more role models; more hearts, hands and minds for raising them well; and more eco-efficiency than multiple smaller families.
+UPDATE: For some years my wife and I had been looking together for another woman to become family and have additional children with us, raising them together in a larger household, providing: more companionship, love and support; more intellectual and emotional stimulation; more role models; more hearts, hands and minds for raising them well; and more eco-efficiency than multiple smaller families.
 (Plus more fun!)
 But the search was difficult and stressful, partly because there are so few people who are able to think outside the box enough to even consider the merits of such a family arrangement, and partly because she never liked the emotional roller coaster of dating.
 Eventually she was feeling burned out on our search, and wanted to shift her attention to other goals while just being happy to have our existing family.
-And while I too felt tired of the monotony of looking at profiles -- and very grateful to have our existing family -- I still felt excitement at the idea of having more family and children if the opportunity arises.
-Consequently we recently decided to retire our search as the shared mission that it had been, and instead adopt multiple missions: a continued shared mission of loving each other, loving our kids and raising them in a supportive environment while doing our part to help the world around us; and whatever individual missions of our own we choose.
-I haven't yet fixed on any particular new individual mission yet (outside of professional goals), so we'll see what it turns out to be.
+And while I too felt tired of the monotony of looking at profiles -- and very grateful to have our existing family -- I still desire to have more family and children if the opportunity arises.
+Consequently we recently decided to retire our search as as it was, and instead adopt multiple missions: a continued shared mission of loving each other, loving our kids and raising them in a supportive environment while doing our part to help the world around us; and whatever individual personal missions of our own we choose.
+I haven't yet fixed on any particular new personal mission yet (aside from major professional goals of improving healthcare efficiency and effectiveness), so we'll see what it turns out to be.
 Ideas and offers are welcome.
 (And if you're interested in some songwriting or arranging collaboration, let me know, as it would be fun to do some of that again.)
-Of course, if I do happen to meet someone (or my partner does) who is interested in the family ideas described here it would be lovely.
-And if it happens then we will figure out how to adapt our living arrangements to whatever seems to work best for all involved, whether it is one big household, multiple closely connected households (upstairs/downstairs) with big family dinners, or something else.
+On the other hand if I (or we) do happen to meet someone who is open to the extended family ideas described here it would be lovely.
+If that happens then we will adapt our living arrangements to whatever seems to work best for all involved, whether it is one big household, multiple closely connected households (upstairs/downstairs) with big family dinners, or something else entirely.
 We'll figure it out as we go along.
 Isn't that what life is about anyway?
 The remainder of this profile has not been updated to fully reflect this change from our original search.

 ABOUT THE AGE DIFFERENCE: Yes, I am older and you are younger.
 And we have many other differences as well -- thankfully. :) But if we allow each other to be who we are and appreciate our differences, we can certainly still love and support each other and have a wonderful life and family together.
 It's okay to have different interests or life-stage-related experiences sometimes, just as it's good to appreciate the timeless qualities of our innate values and personalities.
 Life is short.
 Live it the way you choose to live it.